andrewtdunn/mapsterious_fe/README.md

 - api.mapsterious.com is used as middleware for yelp-fusion calls.

-- mapsterious (v2) is written in vue.js. the <a href="https://github.com/andrewtdunn/fortGreeneMap" target="_blank">og</a> was written in knockout.js
+- mapsterious (v2) is written in vue.js. the <a href="https://github.com/andrewtdunn/fortGreeneMap" target="blank">og</a> was written in knockout.js

-- the mapsterious rest api is served by <a href="http://api.mapsterious.com" target="_blank">the admin site</a> which is written in flask.
+- the mapsterious rest api is served by <a href="http://api.mapsterious.com" target="blank">the admin site</a> which is written in flask.